openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 * :ref:`Enabling and Configuring Cohorts`

-* :ref:`Setting Up Discussions in Cohorted Courses<Set up Discussions in Cohorted Courses>`
+* :ref:`Setting Up Discussions in Courses with Cohort Groups<Set up Discussions in Cohorted Courses>`

 * :ref:`Moderating Discussions for Cohorts`